LegendaryAI/imprompt-sdk/docs/source/sdk/marketplace_api/update_a_workflow_in_a_catalog.rst

 =================================
-Add a plugin to a catalog
+Update a workflow in a catalog
 =================================